NTP in non-global zone

 ppriv -v $$ | grep 'E: .*sys_time' > /dev/null 2>&1 if [[ $? > 0 ]]; then smf_is_globalzone || exit $SMF_EXIT_OK fi

-#5 Updated by Alexander Pyhalov about 3 years ago
+#5 Updated by Alexander Pyhalov over 3 years ago

 Can't reproduce on rather fresh Hipster:

-#6 Updated by Nikola M. about 3 years ago
+#6 Updated by Nikola M. over 3 years ago

 Please be advised to include release number (Hipster lacks release numbers still),